Graduation & Honors

 All degree requirements must be completed and posted to a student's University academic record before the student may apply for in absentia graduation.
 Grade change requests, final correspondence or distance education grades, official transcripts, credit by exam, etc., must be submitted before the graduation application deadline.

-Student registering in absentia must still apply for graduation online.
-Applications for registering in absentia, and readmission are available in SZB 216 and are accepted beginning the first day of class.
+Students registering in absentia must still apply for graduation online.
+Applications for registering in absentia and readmission are available in SZB 216, and are accepted beginning the first day of class.
 The deadline to submit all documentation is the same as the official University deadline to apply for an undergraduate degree.
-The deadline typically occurs in the end of March for spring graduates, the end of July for summer graduates, and the end of October for fall graduates.
+The deadline typically occurs at the end of March for spring graduates, the end of July for summer graduates, and the end of October for fall graduates.
 Please consult the current semester's Course Schedule for the exact date.

-NOTE: Students may contact Elizabeth Edds at 512-471-3223 with any questions about the application process.
+NOTE: Students may contact Caroline Calderon at 512-471-3223 with any questions about the application process.

 Each semester, undergraduates who complete a full course load and earn outstanding grades are recognized by inclusion on the University Honors list.
 Each time a student is included on the list, his or her official record also shows the award of University Honors for that semester.
 The list is compiled at the end of the fall and spring semesters but not at the end of the summer session.